-7 steps YOUR businesses can take tO REDUCE SINGLE-USE PLASTIC this Plastic Free July
+7 steps YOUR businesses can take tO REDUCE SINGLE-USE PLASTIC

-Over the past 18 months, we know many businesses have been adapting to and navigating a whole new world of rules, regulations, health and safety guidance, as well as months of lost revenue and uncertainty.
+We know many businesses have been adapting to and navigating a whole new world of rules, regulations, health and safety guidance, as well as months of lost revenue and uncertainty.
 As part of this uncertainty, we saw a huge shift away from traditional reusable cutlery and crockery, towards takeaway options, and single-use disposable packaging – even when customers are dining in.
 Unsurprisingly, this has resulted in an increase in littering and plastic pollution across the UK which councils and communities are struggling to keep up with.

 We understand that with so many things to think about, environmental concerns might not be a top priority for businesses reopening right now.
 The good news is, these changes are not just good for the planet – but good for business too.
 Our research for World Refill Day revealed that Brits are more concerned about plastic pollution than ever and almost 80% of people are taking steps to reduce single-use plastic.
 Two thirds (63%) want to do more but claim the biggest barrier to taking more action is a lack of alternatives and promisingly, three in every four people (74%) would like to see more Refill options available!